microsoft/TemplateStudio/docs/pages/settings-mvvmlight.md

 ### If your app is using the 'Pivot and Tabs' structure

-In **SettingsView.xaml.cs** change the constructor so that it handles the `OnLoaded` event and add the following even handler, like this:
+In **SettingsView.xaml.cs** change the constructor so that it handles the `OnLoaded` event and add the following event handler, like this:

 ```csharp
 public SettingsPage()